mikeddecker/judge/README.md

 When everything is installed, you can start the projects.

+1. Create a `.env` file from `.env.example`
-1. In the api folder - start up docker - `docker compose up -d`
+1. In the main folder: `docker compose up`
-2. In the api folder - `python app.py`
-3. In the web folder - `npm run dev`
-4. In the computervision folder - `python JobExecutor.py`
+4. In the computervision folder - `python JobExecutor.py` -> TODO : add to docker service

 ### BACKUP